Who are the US Americans in Styria?

 In 2021, I created a post that described the (registered) US American population in Styria at the time.
 Back then, 643 U.S. Americans called Styria their home, and 475 of these listed their main residence as Graz (as of 1.1.2021)?

-Now it is mid-January 2025, and I wanted to re-visit these statistics.
+In mid-January 2025, I wanted to revisit these statistics.

-As of early last year (latest statistics), about 18% of the Styrian population is ‘not from here’ (i.e. do not have Austrian citizenship).
-Of these, 534 US Americans are registered in Graz, with 469 of these listing the city as their main residence.
-Among non-EU citizens living in Graz, US Americans are not in the top 20.
-The Graz statistics show, however, that the US American population has remained stable over the past few years.
+As of Jan.
+1, 2025, around 29% of the Graz population is ‘not from here’ (i.e., they do not have Austrian citizenship).
+This is somewhat higher than the share of the country population without Austrian citizenship: 20.2% as of 1.1.2025.
+As of this date, the statistics show us that 540 US Americans are registered in Graz, with 463 of these listing the city as their main residence.
+Among the non-EU citizens living in Graz, US Americans are not in the top 20.
+These statistics also show, however, that the US American population has remained relatively stable over the past few years.

-Who are all these Americans and why have they chosen to live in Graz?
+Who are all these US Americans and why have they chosen to live in Graz?

 In my 2021 blog post, I cited an article that appeared in The Local newspaper.
 One man said he came to Austria to stay for a year…then remained for 30 years.
 Others came to Austria to explore exciting career opportunities abroad.
 Even more joined spouses or life partners in Austria.
 All bravely faced the challenges associated with integrating in a new culture and learning a new language…normally without the support of friends or family.
 The reasons why US Americans living in Graz have not changed much in recent years.